datatheorem/datatheorem-mobile-secure-action/README.md

 Enabling this integration requires a valid Data Theorem API key.

-## Set your Data Theorem upload API key as a secret:
+## Set your Data Theorem API keys as secrets:
-To find your Data Theorem API key, connect to https://www.securetheorem.com/mobile/sdlc/api_access using your Data Theorem account.'
+To find your Data Theorem API keys, go to https://www.securetheorem.com/devsecops/results_api_access using your Data Theorem account.

-Create an encrypted variable named `DT_UPLOAD_API_KEY` in your Github repository
+Create encrypted variables in your Github repository:
+- `DT_UPLOAD_API_KEY` - Required for uploading binaries
+- `DT_RESULTS_API_KEY` - Required when using vulnerability blocking (BLOCK_ON_SEVERITY)

 For more information, see [Github Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)